johnhyde/island/README.md

 ![alt text](file to embed.whatever "Title text") is the way to embed other data in markdown, most commonly, but we haven't implemented it yet.
 It's as good as any other scheme, I suppose, except for its obvious flaws, and johndown does tend to stay compatible with markdown where it can.
 We do *use* this syntax already.
 We just don't implement it.
 Luckily at the moment it creates a normal link, which is useable if not ideal.

+The rule where a normal bracketed phrase on its own line is always treated like a section changeover marker occasionally creates false-positives and maybe this should be given some kind of sigil instead.

 Now that we have annotations maybe I will resurrect some deleted footnotes as annotations if they feel appropriate for that.

 I'm thinking that instead of just [@ blah] with ~ signatures we should all have our own special sigils.
 So I could leave annotations like, um, [~M blah].
 And then I guess that would render like as though [@ blah ~M] I guess.